muntasirmoin/Edu-Care-Server/README.md

 ---

-# EduCare API Reference 🚀
+# Edu Care API Reference 🚀

 This document lists all API endpoints available in the EduCare Course Enrollment System.